 Ratos's company teams evaluate reporting from the companies from an analytical viewpoint.
-Performance and risks that are identified are communicated monthly by the person responsible for the investment to the CEO who where appropriate in turn reports to the Board.
+Performance and risks that are identified are communicated monthly by the company executive to the CEO who, where appropriate, in turn reports to the Board.
 Ahead of an acquisition a due diligence assessment of the company is performed which includes an analysis of accounting effects, a review of capital structure and a financial risk analysis.

-The companies' application of IFRS in their reporting and how they comply with the principle choices Ratos has made are followed up in conjunction with the quarterly accounts.
-Ratos Accounts has, among other things, prepared a guide for Ratos's companies for their reporting for this purpose.
+The companies' application of IFRS in their reporting and how they comply with the principle choices Ratos has made are followed up regularly.

 Accounts relating to acquisitions and investments, as well as major transactions and accounting issues, are discussed and regularly reconciled with Ratos's auditor.
-In parallel with the annual evaluation, which is described on > page 80, impairment testing is performed for each company.
+In parallel with the annual evaluation, which is described on page > 57, impairment testing is performed for each company.